Ernst Krappe: Early life

 Krappe was born in Soest and graduated from the Gymnasium in Minden.
-He then studied law, political science and economics at the University of Lausanne, the Ludwig Maximilian University of Munich and the Humboldt University of Berlin.
+He then studied law, political science and economics at the University of Lausanne, the Ludwig-Maximilians-Universität München and the Humboldt University of Berlin.
 In 1914, he passed the Referendar state examination and began working as an apprentice lawyer.
 At the outbreak of the First World War, he joined the Imperial German Army in August 1914, first seeing combat with a field artillery unit and then becoming an Ordonnanz (orderly officer) with Artillery Command 232.
 He served on both the western and eastern fronts, and was awarded the Iron Cross 1st and 2nd class.

 After the end of the war, Krappe resumed his legal studies.
 In 1920, he received a Doctor of Law degree from the University of Breslau (today, the University of Wrocław).
 Passage of the Assessor examination followed in 1921.
 Between 1921 and 1929, Krappe worked as an administrative lawyer in the Reich Finance Administration in Minden, Paderborn and Herford.
 On 1 November 1929, he became a Regierungsrat (government councilor) and was appointed as head of the tax office in Lemgo.